Master of Management

 MMGT 6003: Accounting and Financial Management

-This unit of study focuses on the theory and practice of financial decision making and financial management within organisations.
-Its subject matter includes a review of the economic logic of financial decisions, drawing on the modern theories of finance and management accounting.
+This unit focuses on the theory and practice of financial decision making and financial management within organisations.
+This includes a review of the economic logic of financial decisions, drawing on the modern theories of finance and management accounting.
 Among the topics covered are capital budgeting, costing for pricing, real options valuation, and all of the other fundamental elements of financial decision making.
-The unit of study emphasizes decision making within a management context.
-This requires an understanding of not only economic principles but also broader behavioural and organisational considerations.
-The objective of the unit of study is to balance the need for quantitative and qualitative management tools.
-The philosophy of the subject is that in a sophisticated organisation, these are inseparable essentials of successful financial management.
+This unit requires an understanding of not only economic principles but also broader behavioural and organisational considerations.
+The objective of this unit is to balance the need for quantitative and qualitative management tools.

 MMGT 6004: Managing People and OrganisationsInternational

 This unit introduces students to the management of people and organisational processes, with the special focus given to the international context of management practice.
 It explores the functions of management and the critical role of effective human resource management and leadership of the business enterprise.
 Key managerial decisions covered include: effective teamwork; managing organisational change and innovation; and the central role of leadership in all areas of the business enterprise.
 Students will be exposed to insights from the following three business knowledge streams: Organisational Behaviour, Human Resource Management, and Cross-cultural Management.

 MMGT 6008:Marketing Management in the Global Environment